thangavijayaraj772-alt/LYRA-AI-ASSISTANT/README.md

 ### 🔹 Memory System

 "Remember this..."
-→ Stores personal information
+→ Stores as a memory  (Eg:remember july 10 is my crush birthday)

-"What do you remember?"
+"recall"
-→ Recalls stored memory
+→ Recalls stored memory  (Eg:you asked me to remeber july 10 is my crush birthday) -only when we ask recall my crush birthday

-"What is my <key>"
+"store information"
-→ Retrieves saved personal info
+→ It asks a key and value then ask a comfirmation to save the information, the confirmation commands are (save, ok, yes, safe, i want)

 ---